upekZ/matching-engine/README.md

     - Engine (`internal/engine`): Processes orders using channels per symbol.
     - Processes multiple price levels concurrently
 - **Data Layer**:
-    - Redis (`internal/storage/redis`): Stores trades (`trade:<id>`) and facilitates Pub/Sub (`order_responses:<symbol>`).
+    - Redis (`internal/storage/redis`): Stores executions (`trade:<id>`) and facilitates Pub/Sub (`order_responses:<symbol>`).
 - **Type Safety**:
     - Uses `models.OrderResponse` in `internal/models` to avoid gRPC dependencies in business logic.
     - gRPC types are isolated to the presentation layer.

 ## Future Improvements
-- Modifications to orderBook are made when trades are executed.
-This will be updated to use copies of orders and then to alter orderbook once all trades are completed.
+- Modifications to orderBook are made when executions are executed.
+This will be updated to use copies of orders and then to alter orderbook once all executions are completed.
 - Engine is only developed for LimitOrders.
 No Order types considered so far. to expand to other types of orders
 - Current implementation expects to cancel->New when order needs to be modified.
 This needs to be expanded to Cancel and New if priority is impacted only and modify if no impact for priority --> Add Modify Order
 - At the moment cancel order is defined to require an Order Type.
 This needs to be modified with ability to cancel by client ID